Hesperian Health Guides

 Is she healthy?

 A pregnancy is more likely to go well for a woman who is in good health.
 See Chapter 4 for general ideas for staying healthy.
-Also see Chapter 18 to learn about avoiding vaginal infections.
+Also see Chapter 18 to learn about avoiding infections that spread mainly through sex.
 Some general health problems can cause serious problems in pregnancy.

 Ask if she uses tobacco, alcohol, or other substances or works with chemicals.

-If a pregnant woman has, or might have, any of the following problems, she should be tested, get medical help to plan for her needs during pregnancy, and decide if it would be safer for her to give birth in a medical center:
+If a pregnant woman has, or might have, any of the following, she should have help planning for her needs during pregnancy, getting testing and treatment (if appropriate), and deciding if it is safer to give birth in a medical center:

 MW Ch7 Page 97-1.png